dcmartin/motion-ai/README.md

 + Message us on [Slack](https://join.slack.com/t/motionai/shared_invite/zt-gdf19rup-zIseUFLoLSD0NkC5hpr~EQ)

 ## QuickStart
-Start-to-finish (LAN) should take about thirty (30) minutes on a RaspberryPi4 or 2-core/2 GB VM; and a high-speed Internet connection.
+Start-to-finish (LAN) should take about thirty (30) minutes on a RaspberryPi or virtual machine; and a high-speed Internet connection.
 There are [options](docs/OPTIONS.md) to consider; a non-executable example script may be utilized to specify commonly used options.  **Please edit the example [script](config.sh) for your environment**.

 The listed commands will install `motion-ai` on the following: